 All students wishing to participate in the graduation ceremonies must register to participate with the Graduation Office by the specified deadline in the "Grad Ceremony Details" email.
 The online ceremony registration form (in which students tell us exactly which ceremonies they're attending) is usually available during mid/late February and early March.
 Applying to graduate (by completing the Online Graduation Application through Wolverine Track) does NOT register a student to participate in the ceremonies.

 There is no cost to attend commencement and/or convocation.
-Students/graduates participating in the ceremonies may have the following related expenses:
+Students/graduates participating in the ceremonies may have the following related expenses (2016 pricing):

-The UVU Bookstore will host a Grad Fair on March 29th & 30th (9 AM - 6 PM) located just outside the Bookstore.
+The UVU Bookstore will host a Grad Fair in Mid-March (9 AM - 6 PM) located just outside the Bookstore.
 Representatives from UVU and many local vendors will be there to help participants with all their Commencement needs: cap & gown, announcements, diploma frames, class rings, UVU Apparel, and much, much more.

 If unable to attend UVU's Grad Fair, refer to the First Commencement Letter in your myUVU e-mail for alternative ordering options.